ml27299/secure-travis-token/README.md

 alternatively you can just copy the contents of main.sh and put it in the root directory of the project you want to add the credentials for

 # Getting started
-Just execute the script like so
+Just cd to to the root directory of your git project and execute the script like so
 ```shell script
 secure-travis
 ```